 We do not encourage students to bring cell phones or personal electronic devices to school.
 Students' phones and other personal electronic devices are the property of the student, and students bring them to school at their own risk.
 The school is not accountable in case of lost or stolen cell phones or other personal electronic devices.

-Any cell phone or other electronic device brought to school must be powered down (turned off) and placed in the student's locker or backpack as soon as the student enters the school.
-Students should NOT carry them or have them in their pocket during the day.
-Students do not need cell phones for educational purposes.
-Students may not use a cell phone or personal electronic device inside their locker, bathroom, or anywhere else inside the school or on school grounds until the school day ends.
+Any cell phone or other electronic device brought to school must be powered down (turned off) and placed in the student's locker as soon as the student enters the school.
+Students should NOT carry them, place them in their backpack, or have them in their pocket during the day.
+Students do NOT need cell phones for educational purposes.
+Students may NOT use a cell phone or personal electronic device inside their locker, bathroom, or anywhere else inside the school or on school grounds until the school day ends.
 If a student needs to contact a parent or guardian during school hours, they may ask to use the phone in the Main Office.
+The school phone should not be used to make social plans.
 Parents and guardians should call the Main Office if they need to contact a student during school hours.
 If your student does not follow these rules, he/she will have disciplinary action.